 EOM Awards Committee

-Winnings: Brass plate displayed on plaque in CIO’s office; two certificates; monetary award of $400; and an ITS blanket.
+Brass plate displayed on plaque outside of CIO's office; two certificates; monetary award of $400; and an ITS blanket.

 The Extraordinary Achievement Award is presented to the team who have consistently demonstrated dimensions of teamwork and a capacity for effective action and accomplishment by assuming responsibility/accountability for completing projects, assignments, or significant tasks while operating in the spirit of the Mission, Vision, Values, and Principles (MVVP) of ITS.
 The award is presented twice a year as an example of how we operate and achieve as "One ITS."

 Dimensions of Teamwork

 ITS project teams of any kind including, but not exclusively, teams working on PMO managed projects, as well as members of committees and groups working on significant tasks that reduce cost, or enhance the effectiveness, or efficiency of ITS.

-Nomination accepted from: Especially ITS managers in support of the recognition of work of their teams, but any member of ITS may nominate a team, or Mason employee outside of ITS if who was working with an ITS team.
+Especially ITS managers in support of the recognition of work of their teams, but any member of ITS or Mason may nominate a team.

-Selection process: The nomination submission process will be coordinated by Communications and Client Relations (CCR).
-Once the submissions are collected and packaged, CCR will submit the nomination packages to the ITS Senior Leadership Team who will review the nominations
+The selection process will be coordinated by ITS Communications and Marketing.
+Once the submissions are collected and packaged, CM will submit the nominations to the ITS Senior Leadership Team who review the nominations and recommend a winner.